TeddyDD/kakoune-edit-or-dir/README.md

 # Kakoune Edit or Dir

-Sometimes, when I use `edit` command in Kakoune, I press enter too early.
+Sometimes, when I use `:edit` command in Kakoune, I press enter too early.
 Kakoune complains `foo is a directory`.
 I know Kakoune, thank you very much.
 What if editing directory would show you interactive file browser instead?